THE LIST: 25 safe things to see & do this winterJanuary 7, 2021

-Check out our list of 25 places to see and things to do this winter in Cornwall and SDG Counties and start planning your winter to-do list.
+Check out our list of 25 things to do and places to see this winter in Cornwall and SDG Counties and start planning your winter to-do list.
 Your next wonderful winter adventure awaits!

 Be safe and be sure to follow these simple COVID-19 guidelines:

 – Keep a distance of 2 metres from you and other winter warriors

 – Wash or sanitize your hands often – especially if you’re in contact with high-touch surfaces

 – Wear a mask when inside (such as while you’re using the washroom)

 – Remember that outdoor gatherings must have no more than 10 people.

 In light of the provincial lockdown, every effort was made to ensure the information provided here is accurate.
 However, given the circumstances surrounding the pandemic, residents are encouraged to check directly with businesses and attractions for the latest on operating hours and customer policies prior to visiting.